fongc123/notes/Data Mining/Data Preprocessing.md

 > $$Cov(x,y)=\frac{\sum(x_i-\bar{x})(y_i-\bar{y})}{N-1}$$
 > The variance of a single random variable $x$ can also be expressed as the covariance of itself $cov_{x,x}$.
 >
 > The <span style = "color:lightblue">covariance matrix</span> is a square matrix with the below form and with size $d$ which represents the number of dimensions.
+It represents the variances and covariances of the dimensions.
 > $$
-> C=
+> \sum=
 > \begin{bmatrix}
 > 	Var(X_1) & \cdots & Cov(X_d,X_1) \newline
 > 	\vdots & \ddots & \vdots \newline